aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-circular-string-geometry/_index.md

 # Create Vector Layer and Circular String Geometry with Aspose.GIS for .NET

 ## Introduction
 If you’re building a GIS application on the .NET platform, the first step is often **to create vector layer** objects that store your spatial features.
 Aspose.GIS for .NET makes this process straightforward and lets you enrich those layers with advanced geometries such as circular strings.
-In this tutorial you’ll learn exactly how to create a vector layer, add a circular string geometry, and save the result as a Shapefile—all with clean, production‑ready C# code.
+In this tutorial you’ll learn exactly how to **create vector layer**, **add circular string** geometry, and save the result as a Shapefile—all with clean, production‑ready C# code.

 ## Quick Answers
 - **What does “create vector layer” mean?** It creates a new container (layer) that can hold spatial features like points, lines, or polygons.